 5. Santa Fe

-- a compact and walkable historic downtown centered on a leafy plaza that dates to the early 1600s.
+- a historic and very much walkable downtown area set on a lush plaza dating back to the early 1600s.

 6. Machu Picchu

 The best way to get to Machu Picchu is by hiking along the Inca Trail.
 However, if you don’t want to do a trek, you can take a train from Cusco which will also give you great views of the countryside.
 Guided group tours help you plan and meet your specific needs as well as meet new people.